 Go to the folder that contains your iTunes backups.
 Depending on the operating system you are using, this folder will be located at the following paths:

 Inside that folder should be one or more folders with random names.
 Find the one that does not have a timestamp (-YearMonthDay-HourMinuteSecond) at the end.

-This is the folder of the backup you just created.
+This is the folder of the backup you created in step 1.

-The app works with any filename, but you may want to rename the file to something like sms.db to make it easier to identify.
-This is completely optional, though.
+The app works with any filename, so you may want to rename the message database file to something like sms.db, and the call log to calls.db to make it easier to identify them.
+The renaming is completely optional, though.

 Please continue with installing the app on your phone.